Skip to content

 get_web_thickness() abstractmethod

-Calculates the total web thickness of the segment.
+Return the total web thickness of the segment [m].

 Source code in machwave/models/grain/base.py